 Zydelig comes in the form of a tablet.

-The FDA-approved label for Zydelig lists common side effects including fever, fatigue, cough, rash, nausea, abdominal pain, and pneumonia.
+The FDA-approved label for Zydelig lists common side effects including fever, fatigue, cough, rash, nausea, abdominal pain, fetal harm, and pneumonia.
 Severe infections, diarrhea, intestinal inflammation, and liver damage are common and potentially life-threatening side effects in those who take Zydelig.

 Rare but serious side effects listed for Zydelig include intestinal perforations and lung inflammation.